 3. Boots!

-Whether its my sheepskin boots that make my toes happy, or my knee high boots that make me feel like Nancy Sinatra, there is something about boots that make flip flops a long gone thought.
+Whether it’s my sheepskin boots that make my toes happy, or my knee-high boots that make me feel like Nancy Sinatra, there is something about boots that makes flip flops a long-gone thought.

 Top 3 things I dislike about the Winter